The page has been translated by Gen AI.

 Overview

-This guide provides the procedure and tasks for migrating PostgreSQL(DBaaS), EPAS(DBaaS) services created on Samsung Cloud Platform to Samsung Cloud Platform v2.
+This guide provides the procedures and tasks for migrating PostgreSQL (DBaaS) and EPAS (DBaaS) services created on Samsung Cloud Platform to Samsung Cloud Platform v2.

-Samsung Cloud Platform v2 provides a feature to configure a replica using the Streaming Replication method during migration and promote it to a master server at the time of switching, minimizing downtime during migration.
-This allows users to perform migration tasks more easily.
+In Samsung Cloud Platform v2, to minimize downtime during migration, it provides a feature that configures replicas using Streaming Replication and promotes them to the master server at the switchover point.
+Through this, users can perform migration tasks more easily.

-To migrate PostgreSQL(DBaaS), EPAS(DBaaS), a target cluster must exist on Samsung Cloud Platform v2, and access to the DB of the source cluster on Samsung Cloud Platform must be possible.
+To perform a PostgreSQL (DBaaS) and EPAS (DBaaS) migration, a target cluster must exist in Samsung Cloud Platform v2, and you must be able to access the source cluster’s database on Samsung Cloud Platform.

-• Source cluster DB port: Target cluster IP (in case of HA, Active server IP / Standby server IP / VIP) -> Source cluster IP (in case of HA, Active server IP / Standby server IP / VIP)
+• Source cluster DB Port : Target cluster IP (if HA, Active server IP / Standby server IP / VIP) -> Source cluster IP (if HA, Active server IP / Standby server IP / VIP)

-This guide assumes that the server and network are normally configured in advance and provides items to be checked before migration.
+This guide assumes that the server and network are properly configured in advance and outlines the items to verify before the migration.

-When migrating PostgreSQL(DBaaS), EPAS(DBaaS) services, the configuration parameters set in the original are used as is.
-In addition, due to the automation processing of various functions of the service, it is recommended to configure the target cluster with the same configuration as the source cluster, and the following items should be checked:
+When migrating PostgreSQL(DBaaS) and EPAS(DBaaS) services, the configuration parameters set in the source are taken as‑is and used.
+In addition, due to the automation of various service functions, we recommend configuring the Target cluster with the same setup as the Source cluster, and please review the items below.

-• The data block storage capacity of the target cluster server must be larger or the same as that of the source cluster.
+• The DATA block storage capacity of the Target cluster server must be greater than or equal to that of the Source cluster.

 • Image version